A/B Testing Calendar Tips That Work

 Introduction

-When it comes to A/B testing, consistency is key.
-But let’s be honest, keeping track of what you’ve tested, what’s next, and what’s actually working can feel like juggling flaming swords.
-That’s where an A/B testing calendar comes in.
+When it comes to A/B testing it’s important to stay consistent, keep track of what you’ve done so far, and what you need to do next.
+Most importantly you need to keep track of what has worked and what hasn’t – otherwise what’s the point in testing!
+This is where an A/B testing calendar comes in and why it’s so important!
 Think of it as your secret weapon for staying organized, prioritizing impactful tests, and avoiding the dreaded “retest” scenario.

-In this guide, we’ll explore how to create and use an A/B testing calendar effectively.
+We love testing (you might have guessed that by now!) so we’ll explain how we use an A/B testing calendar effectively so that you can copy our strategy.
 By the end, you’ll wonder how you ever lived without one.
 Let’s dive in!

 What Is an A/B Testing Calendar?